ballerina-platform/module-ballerinax-docusign.dsclick/README.md

 The DocuSign Click connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-docusign.dsclick/tree/main/examples).

 1. [Return Policy Agreement with DocuSign Click](https://github.com/ballerina-platform/module-ballerinax-docusign.dsclick/tree/main/examples/return-policy-agreement)
-    This example shows how to use DocuSign Click APIs to to implement a clickwrap agreement for a return policy to ensure customers acknowledge and agree to the terms before making a purchase.
+    This example shows how to use DocuSign Click API to to implement a clickwrap agreement for a return policy to ensure customers acknowledge and agree to the terms before making a purchase.

 2. [Agree to Terms and Conditions with DocuSign Click](https://github.com/ballerina-platform/module-ballerinax-docusign.dsclick/tree/main/examples/terms-and-conditions)
-    This example shows how to use DocuSign Click APIs to to implement a clickwrap agreement for a terms and condition application and users can agree them with just one click.
+    This example shows how to use DocuSign Click API to to implement a clickwrap agreement for a terms and condition application and users can agree them with just one click.

 ## Issues and projects